 During the planning process, you’ll want to create a timeline for your elopement so that you and your guests know what to expect, to ensure that you’ll have enough time for everything you want to do, and so that you hire your vendors for the correct amount of time.
 Here are some things to consider when making your elopement timeline:

-DO YOU WANT TO HAVE A FIRST LOOK?
-A First Look is a dedicated time for the couple to see each other for the first time on their wedding day.
+A ‘first look’ is a dedicated time for the couple to see each other for the first time on their wedding day.
 There are many benefits to having a First Look such as getting to see your partner’s reaction to how beautiful you look on your wedding day without everyone else staring at you guys, you will both get to actually talk and touch each other when seeing each other for the first time unlike if you waited for the ceremony to see each other, and it also gives more time for portraits.

-HOW MUCH TIME FOR HIKING?
 With adventurous elopements where you plan to hike, you’ll want to budget time for that into your timeline.
-We budget 1 hour per mile so you won’t be sweaty and to ensure plenty of time for photo stops along the way.
+We budget 1 hour per mile so you won’t be sweaty or in a rush, and to ensure plenty of time for photo stops along the way.

 Your elopement day is finally here!
 You have one job today: throw out everyone else’s expectations and have fun!